Property of the Revolution

 From a Cuban Barrio to a New Hampshire Mill Town

-Praise for Property of the Revolution
+Awards for Property of the Revolution

 “With heart and an acute sense of what it means to be displaced, Property of the Revolution explores the cost of leaving Cuba to come to America.
 This is a memoir filled with wisdom, history, joy, and the reverberating waves of grief.
 I wanted to sit with the viejos and all the love and chaos in their multi-generational home and hold on to Abuela and her stories forever.”